The Components of Sapience Explained

 This view of meta-knowledge, whether tacit or explicit, helps to differentiate ordinary intelligence from sapience.
 One might be tempted to call sapience meta-intelligence, or meta-cleverness to include the role of creativity.
 I prefer sapience because there are aspects of the latter that do not behave as just meta-decision making.
 But I will return to this subject when I cover the evolution of sapience and the brain structures involved.

 The term 'reflective judgment' can be broadly interpreted as the mind (either conscious or not) reflecting on its own judgments and making judgments about those judgments!
-Some call this 'second-order judgment'.
+I call this 'second-order judgment'.
 That is, the sapient mind examines the results of judgments made, large or small, and presumably guides learning to modify or refine the tacit knowledge that gave rise to the original judgment.
 Judgments must be judged.

 Somewhat more narrowly reflective judgment entails epistemic cognition or thinking about knowledge (Kitchener & Brenner, 1990).
 Wisdom is often described as including an ability to make complex decisions in the face of uncertainty.
-Uncertainty is inherent in incomplete knowledge so a wise person understands that the risks associated with any complex, especially socially pertinent, decisions is due to an incompleteness in their own knowledge.
+Uncertainty is inherent in incomplete knowledge so a wise person understands that the risks associated with any complex, especially socially pertinent, decision is due to an incompleteness in their own knowledge.
 How gracefully the person deals with such uncertainty, that they continue to apply their best judgment without claiming that it is based on absolute truth, for example, is a property of sapience.
 The sapient brain knows when it is dealing with incomplete or even inconsistent models of the world and adjusts its judgments accordingly.

 This too is a guide to what needs yet to be learned.
 Uncertainty might be reduced in future such situations by learning more knowledge about the characteristics of the current situation.
 Models can be improved so that better decisions are made in the future.
 Or, and this is the harder problem, if outcomes from judgments do not meet expectations, then models may need to be altered.
 This requires determining the failure and taking steps to correct the model for future use.
 Many ordinary people find this very difficult or never really realize that it is essential in order to become wiser.